 Basecamp sits at 3,800 metres (about 12,467 feet).
-At that altitude it was cold so two of the guides swiftly set about getting a campfire going for us.
-We dumped our backpacks and walking poles, just as Volcano Fuego made us jump by welcoming us with a loud rumbling eruption and big plume of smoke.
-At this point the top of the volcano had a fair bit of cloud cover so the view wasn’t that great.
+At that altitude, it was cold so two of the guides swiftly set about getting a campfire going for us.
+We dumped our backpacks and walking poles, just as Volcano Fuego made us jump by welcoming us with a loud rumbling eruption and a big plume of smoke.
+At this point, the top of the volcano had a fair bit of cloud cover so the view wasn’t that great.
 There was a good breeze though so we had high hopes the cloud would clear to allow Fuego to put on a real fiery performance for us.

 Whilst the campfire was being readied, another guide showed us around camp.
 Balam Tours is known for having one of the better, comfier campsites on Acatenango, with one of the two best views of Volcano Fuego.
 These were the two main reasons for choosing them for our tour.

-Another great thing about the Acatenango campsite are the tents.
+Another great thing about the Acatenango campsite is the tents.
 They’re huge compared to many of the other tour agencies and also have elevated camp beds.
 The beds, along with sleeping bags and blankets keep you warmer during the night than only sleeping mats would.
-One thing that did make us slightly nervous when the guide showed us our tent, were the hard hats hanging up.
+One thing that did make us slightly nervous when the guide showed us our tent, was the hard hats hanging up.
 We never did get to the bottom of what exactly they were for.

 Explosive Evening of Volcan Fuego Erupting

-If you hike Acatanenango Volcano, hopefully you’ll get as lucky with the weather as we did.
-Soon after we’d arrived the cloud shrouding Fuego Volcano began to clear and the real display began.
+If you hike Acatanenango Volcano, hopefully, you’ll get as lucky with the weather as we did.
+Soon after we’d arrived the cloud-shrouding Fuego Volcano began to clear and the real display began.